onlineiq/content-assets/README.md

-# content-assets
+# AI Education Content Assets

-Image assets and templates for AI education content
+Central repository for images and templates used in AI education content.